Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Supplementary information

 Room temperature powder X-Ray Diffraction (XRD) data for Ag$_{0.05}$PdTe$_2$ has been analysed using Rietveld refinemnet method in FullProf suit software (figure \ref{fig:FigureS1}(a)).
 The crystal structure for Ag$_{0.05}$PdTe$_2$ is of CdI$_2$-type trigonal structure with space group {\it P}$\bar{3}$m1.
 The lattice parameters calculated from Rietveld fit are a = b = 4.036 \AA and c = 5.133 \AA.
 The XRD pattern of the powdered sample indicates formation of sample in single phase.
 Figure \ref{fig:FigureS1}(b) and \ref{fig:FigureS1}(c) shows the side and top view of the crystal structure of Ag$_{0.05}$PdTe$_2$ where Pd and Te atoms have coordination numbers of six and three respectively.
 In this layered compound, there is van der Waals gap between the Te anion layers which allows the effective intercalation of cation such as Ag or Cu that has a monovalent valence state, within the layers.
 As shown in figure \ref{fig:FigureS1}(c), the center position of triangular geometry in the trigonal phase is the most ideal site for cation intercalation.

-Figure \ref{fig:FigureS2} shows the field emission scanning electron microscopy (FESEM) image of Ag intercalted PdTe$_2$ compound.
+The elemental composition of compound calculated from Energy dispersive X-Ray spectroscopy (EDX) averaged over five different spots two of which are shown in figure \ref{fig:FigureS2} is Ag$_{0.04}$PdTe$_{2.25}$.
+This indicate that the amount of Ag contained is less than the nominal value taken during sample preparation.
+Figure \ref{fig:FigureS3} shows the field emission scanning electron microscopy (FESEM) image of Ag intercalted PdTe$_2$ compound.
 The image shows the layered morphology of the sample.
-The elemental composition of compound calculated from Energy dispersive X-Ray spectroscopy (EDX) averaged over five different spots is Ag$_{0.04}$PdTe${2.25}$ which indicate that the amount of Ag contained is less than the nominal value taken during sample preparation.